OWN YOUR RV LOT

 not mandated.
 If you are co-op shopping, look at lot boundaries, etc, very

 carefully.
-A simple survey may be a big problem !
+Even a simple survey may be a big problem if the co-op was never

 Fee simple means that you have a straight forward deed to a property without ties to any common